thestippe/thestippe.github.io/_drafts/statistics/gp.md

 ### The Rational Quadratic kernel

-This kernel is, often, the first choice, and it reads
+This kernel is, often, the first choice, due to its nice properties.
+It has in fact some nice properties one may desire:
+- it vanishes as $\lVert x-y \rVert \rightarrow \infty$
+- it is a smooth function of $\lVert x-y \rVert^2\,.$

+This kernel reads:

 $$
 K(x, y \vert \sigma, \ell) = \sigma^2
 \exp{\left( -\frac{(x-y)^2}{2\ell^2} \right)}
 $$

 Let us now visualize how does a function distributed according to this kernel behave

 ```python
 import pandas as pd